Brazilian IPOs get into a New York state of mind

 Bertoncini says the multiples comparison is distorted by the fact that 65 percent of Nexa’s revenue comes from zinc, whereas most comparables concentrate on copper, and the price trends are different for both metals.

-A smaller Brazilian company, Ero Copper Corp (ERO.TO), has listed in Toronto, and Sigma Lithium Resources Inc, a small Canada headquartered lithium miner all of whose assets are in Brazil, also plans a transaction soon, IFR reported last month.
+A smaller Brazilian company, Ero Copper Corp, has listed in Toronto, and Sigma Lithium Resources Inc, a small Canada headquartered lithium miner all of whose assets are in Brazil, also plans a transaction soon, IFR reported last month.

 Although Nexa priced its IPO at $16, below its initially expected price range of $19 to $21, its shares have risen 30 percent since the offering.